 The lawsuit names as defendants the neurosurgical center, the drug compounding company that created the steroid, and a testing company.

 So far, sixteen patients in Tennessee have died, five in Virginia, and a total of 64 across the United States.

 Parrish Law Firm, PLLC meningitis outbreak attorney works with Virginia residents who have suffered from contaminated steroid injections and are looking for fair compensation.
 Contact us today for a free case consultation or call us at 703-906-4229.

 A representative of Parrish Law Firm, PLLC researched and wrote this article with Mr. Parrish’s consent.
-If you have any questions regarding the legal implications of what you have just read, please send us your question by clicking here so we can have our attorney review it.
+If you have any questions regarding the legal implications of what you have just read, please send us your question so we can have our attorney review it.